 - Temp Labor, Insurance, Facilities Maintenance, etc.

-- Strategic Sourcing: A long term and holistic approach to acquiring the current & future needs of an organization at the lowest total cost of ownership (TCO) and lowest supply risk.
+- Strategic Sourcing: A long-term and holistic approach to acquiring the current & future needs of an organization at the lowest total cost of ownership (TCO) and lowest supply risk.
 This process creates a link between the customer and the supplier to ensure continuous improvement in quality, delivery, cost, and service while providing the means to achieve optimal efficiencies.
 It’s important to emphasize strategic and global sourcing as disruption continue to interrupt proper service and engagement.

 Most large corporations have revamped their procurement organizations over the years to separate the strategic sourcing function from the operational side of procurement.
 This allows a stronger and more proactive focus on strategic sourcing and ensures that the procurement organization as a whole is adding maximum value as it relates to quality, cost, service and risk mitigation.